 Both of the multi-level properties were once tenements that housed scores of new arrivals to NYC.
 Situated along Orchard Street, the buildings are simply identified by numerical identification.
 The original red brick facades, stairways, iron fire escapes and other architectural elements have been carefully preserved.

-Click here to visit Tenement Museum - Lower East Side official website
+Click here to visit Tenement Museum official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.